andrewgdotcom/ason/ason.md

 ### List

 The stext of a list [SOH SYN US DLE ACK] = `^A ^V ^_ ^P ^F` contains one or more fields of ASON text, separated by [US].
+A list with a single field MAY be used to create a file magic number where no other structure is required (see below).

 ### Object

 The stext of an object [SOH SYN US DLE DLE] = `^A ^V ^_ ^P ^P` is application-defined.
 It MAY use any combination of [FS, GS, RS, US] to delimit its fields.

-An object with a single field can be used to create a file magic number where no other structure is required (see below).
+It is RECOMMENDED that the schema of an object be indicated in the htext using the key `^V !` (see above).

 ### Dictionary